crums-io/stowkwik/README.md

 ## Limits

 Practically the limits of your storage medium.
 This uses a pretty scalable, deeper as you grow, directory structure.
+If maintaining a write log (so as to keep track of order), you need to swap out log files when you hit around 2B files written.

 ## Milestones